 Divorce wreaks havoc on a child’s life and stability can be a powerful tool to help them cope.
 Some changes will happen, but try to maintain a steady, reliable routine as much as possible.

 Newly divorced dads often have it tough.
 With shared custody and parenting plans, you likely won’t get to see your kids as much.

 While your time together may have limitations, it’s important to make the most of it and be as involved as possible.
 When it comes to this time of year, that can take many forms.
 This includes:

 - Asking them about their day and how school is going.

-- Communicate with their teachers to make sure you know of any problems they may have.
+- Communicating with their teachers to make sure you know of any issues that arise.

-- Help them with their homework, (especially if they’re struggling in a certain subject).
+- Helping them with their homework, especially if they struggle in a certain subject.